happydasch/nspanel_haui/docs/Device.md

 The exact behaviour is configurable.

+### Return Panel after Wakeup

+The display will return to:

+Dimmed:
+    - previously open panel

+Sleep:
+    - home panel

+The opening of the previous panel can be disabled.
+See the config value `always_return_to_home` to configure this.

 ### Hardware Buttons

 The device can either control the internal relays or toggle a entity.